sparkle-project/Sparkle/README.markdown

 * Fast.
 Supports delta updates which only patch files that have changed and atomic-safe installs.
 * Easy to install.
 Sparkle requires no code in your app, and only needs static files on a web server.
 * Customizable.
 Sparkle 2 supports plugging in a custom UI for updates.
-* Supports applications, package installers, preference panes, and other plug-ins.
+* Flexible.
+Supports applications, package installers, preference panes, and other plug-ins.
+Sparkle 2 supports updating external bundles.
 * Handles permissions, quarantine, and automatically asks for authentication if needed.
 * Uses RSS-based appcasts for release information.
 Appcasts are a de-facto standard supported by 3rd party update-tracking programs and websites.
 * Stays hidden until second launch for better first impressions.